JV5T01/Debt-Bot/README.md

 > ;lb/leaderboard for seeing the top ten people with debt

 > ;b/balance for checking your coin balance

+> ;stats for looking at your own or others stags - Usage : ;stats [user]

+> ;slots for playing slots.. obviously

 > ;setdebt/sd for setting your own or other peoples debt (requires putting in an ADMIN_ROLE_ID in index.js) - Usage : ;setdebt/sd [user] [amount]